AdamLauz/midi-accordion-arduino/README.md

 The essential components employed in this project include:

-1. Sensors: A total of 40 Hall effect sensors (specifically, 49E analog sensors) and 40 miniature magnets.
+a.
+Sensors: A total of 40 Hall effect sensors (specifically, 49E analog sensors) and 40 miniature magnets.
-2. 1 X Arduino Uno microcontroller with a USB cable for interfacing and control.
+b.
+1 X Arduino Uno microcontroller with a USB cable for interfacing and control.
-3. 3 X 16-channel analog-to-digital multiplexers (CD74HC4067) to manage the sensor inputs efficiently.
+c.
+3 X 16-channel analog-to-digital multiplexers (CD74HC4067) to manage the sensor inputs efficiently.
-4. An electronic matrix board to securely hold and interconnect the sensors.
+d.
+An electronic matrix board to securely hold and interconnect the sensors.
-5. A personal computer (PC) utilized as a sound module to process and produce the desired audio output.
+e.
+A personal computer (PC) utilized as a sound module to process and produce the desired audio output.

 ## High level Architecture
 The core of this system is centered around the Arduino Uno microcontroller, the sixteen-channel multiplexer, and the Hall effect sensors, as illustrated in the following Figure: